Six Sigma vs J-SOX

 Stands for: Japan's Sarbanes-Oxley Act equivalent—internal controls over financial reporting (ICFR) under the Financial Instruments and Exchange Act (FIEA), promulgated June 14, 2006, effective April 2008 for ~3,800 listed companies and foreign subsidiaries.

-Why organizations use it: Mandated by Japan's Financial Services Agency (FSA) via Business Accounting Council (BAC) guidance (Feb 2007) to enhance financial reporting reliability, transparency, and investor confidence post-scandals.
+Why organizations use it: Mandated by Japan's Financial Services Agency (FSA) via Business Accounting Council (BAC) guidance (originally Feb 2007, revised April 2023) to enhance financial reporting reliability, transparency, and investor confidence post-scandals.

 Benefits: Builds auditable evidence, reduces audit costs/friction, strengthens governance, minimizes material misstatements, boosts investor trust, and integrates with COSO for enterprise risk management.